fedek6/rh-manifest/type-script/fullstack-react-ts/001-first-application.md

 ```

-> Notice how usage of generic forced you to add id.
+> Notice how usage of generic type forced you to add id.

 ### Full state reducer